Zilliqa/ZRC/zrcs/zrc-0.md

 ## What is a ZRC?

 ZRC stands for Zilliqa Reference Contracts.
 A ZRC is a design document meant for the [Zilliqa](https://www.zilliqa.com) community that lays down application-level standards and conventions for contracts, tokens and libraries.
-The target language for the contracts and library is expected to be [Scilla](https://scilla.readthedocs.io/en/latest/).
+The target language for the contracts and libraries is expected to be [Scilla](https://scilla.readthedocs.io/en/latest/).
 The ZRC should provide a concise technical specification of the contract's purpose and the features that it should provide.
 The ZRC author is responsible for building consensus within the community and documenting dissenting opinions.

 ## ZRC Rationale